ietf-wg-masque/wg-materials/ietf112/minutes.md

 **Tommy**: What is defined atm: 1) connect-ip as value for :protocol 2) URI template to indicate target and ipproto (here it doesn't make sense to talk about host and port like with UDP) 3) some capsules ADDRESS_ASIGN (you can send from this address), ADDRESS_REQUEST (I would lik to send from this address/subnet), ROUTE_ADVERTISEMENT (defines destination that side is to send to) 4) IP_PACKET HTTP Datagram Format (see previously, probably will change).
 Basically says: this DGRAM contains a full IP packet, other extensions can do something else.

 **Tommy**: Simplest of VPN use cases: client can send to everything in the world, but some use case are more restricted (E.g., split-tunnel or only able to reach subset on the other end).
 Supported by current approach.
-**Tommy**: also allows proxies to share multiple IP addresses between multiple clients **Tommy**: provides some concrete examples (see slides)
+**Tommy**: Also allows proxies to share multiple IP addresses between multiple clients **Tommy**: Provides some concrete examples (see slides)

-**EKR**: good starting point
+**EKR**: Good starting point

-**David**: really wanted to thank Tommy for the work spent on aggregating the two CONNECT-IP proposals.
+**David**: Really wanted to thank Tommy for the work spent on aggregating the two CONNECT-IP proposals.
 Would love to see this adopted now.

 **Eric Kinnear**: Use show of hands tool to hum.
 Question "Is this a suitable starting point for WG adoption"?
 Result: 46 raise, 2 do not raise (96 total participants present in chat)